 - Brand your images where possible

-- Keep your GMB images unique (don’t share your Google My Business photos with OTAs!)
+- Keep your GMB images unique (don’t share your Google Business Profile photos with OTAs!)

 - Make sure images are high resolution